Key Stage 4 Options Process

 The choice will determine the pattern of study for each student for two years and it must therefore be a combination which will give the student a sense of satisfaction.

-The subjects chosen should give the student the best possible opportunity to gain the highest level of success of which he/she is capable.
+The subjects chosen should give the student the best possible opportunity to gain the highest level of success of which they are capable.

 Obviously there will be many other things which are of concern to individual students.
-The important thing is that these be taken into account by the individual student and his or her parents, for this is essentially an individual choice.
+The important thing is that these be taken into account by the individual student and their parents, for this is essentially an individual choice.
 Many people can offer advice but they cannot make the final decision which must rest with the student.

 Subject Choice and Career